Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 p = thumb (pulgar), i = index, m = middle and a = ring finger (annular)

 The other is usually found only in guitar tabs.

 T = thumb, i = index, m = middle and r = ring

-There are many other signs, but unfortunately there is no standard. so different publishers/ programs of tab often use different signs from each other.
+There are many other signs, but unfortunately, there is no standard. so different publishers/ programs of tab often use different signs from each other.
 They're usually not that different though.
-Some are exactly as used in standard music notation, while others are mostly self evident.
+Some are exactly as used in standard music notation, while others are mostly self-evident.

 Tab gives fingering information; standard notation gives musical information.
 A good standard notation reader can have a pretty good understanding of the music at a glance by seeing the contours of the melodic lines and the arrangements of chords.
-It's much more meaningful visually than tab's bunch of numbers.
+It's much more meaningful visually than a tab's bunch of numbers.

 Tab is perfect for altered tunings.
 Standard notation readers are mostly lost when it comes to reading a piece of music in an altered guitar tuning such as DADGAD or open G, etc. Most of the notes are no longer where they used to be and need to be relearned for every tuning.
 Altered tuning presents no problem at all for tab readers as the fingering automatically indicates the required fret, regardless of how the guitar is tuned.

 As you can see, for guitar music, both guitar tab and standard music notation have advantages and disadvantages.
 Overall, standard notation is considered superior given that it provides complete musical information understood by musicians of all persuasions - not just fingering instructions for a specific instrument.